Michigan State University

 Staff will review interior and cover files to ensure print readiness.
 If the files are properly formatted, the interior pages and the cover are printed on a professional grade printer.
 A perfect binding machine applies a thin layer of hot-melt glue to adhere the interior pages to the cover to make a library quality paperback book.
 Finally, the newly bound book is trimmed to the desired specifications.

 Yes!
-Staff are available to demonstrate the printing and binding equipment Monday through Friday between 8 am and 4 pm.
-You are welcome to make an appointment or visit during drop-in office hours.
+Staff are available to demonstrate the printing and binding equipment.
+Please make an appointment to schedule your visit.

 Yes!
 There is a dedicated staff member available to help you with book formatting and to answer publishing questions.
 Quick advice is always available; there are fees and limitations for some services.
 Please refer to our pricing page for more information.

-A single book can be printed and bound in about ten minutes once the files are fully prepared for printing and the equipment is warmed up.
-Small orders may be printed during a scheduled appointment.
-Printing times for larger orders vary case-by-case; please contact Publishing Services staff for an accurate estimate.
-If you are planning a large bulk order, please advise the Publishing Services Coordinator to ensure enough supplies are available and to estimate the lead time needed to meet your deadline.
+A single book or booklet can be printed and bound in about ten minutes during a scheduled appointment once the files are fully prepared for printing and the equipment is warmed up.
+Small orders may be printed during an appointment; however, printing times for larger orders vary case-by-case.
+If you are planning a large bulk order or using specialty paper, please advise the Publishing Services Coordinator at least three weeks prior to submitting your files to ensure enough supplies are available and to estimate the lead time needed to meet your deadline.

-Cover templates are available upon request.
-Email us your book specifications, and we will provide a custom template.
-Please include the size of your book (width and height) as well as the page count (the total number of pages in your book).
-If you have specific software you prefer to use for cover design, please specify.
-We can provide templates for InDesign, Illustrator, Photoshop, PowerPoint, or Publisher.
+Book interior and cover templates are available upon request.
+Please email us your book specifications, and we will provide a custom template.
+Please include the size of your book (width and height) and any design considerations to include.
+For cover templates, please also provide the total number of pages in your book.
+Interior templates are available in MS Word or Adobe InDesign.
+Cover templates are available in InDesign, Illustrator, Photoshop, or PowerPoint.

 You can request information from the Publishing Services staff or visit the manufacturers' websites.
 Interior pages and the cover are printed on a Xerox Versant 180.
 The interior pages and cover are bound using a Sterling Digibinder perfect binding machine and then trimmed with a Triumph 6660 programmable cutter.